JoseBlanca/franklin/doc/source/annotation.rst

 ORF annotation
 --------------

-To annotate the ORFs found in your sequences just run the franklin analysis annotate_orf.
+To annotate the ORFs found in your sequences just run the ngs_backbone analysis annotate_orf.
 ESTScan will be used to look for the ORFs.
 The output will be (after running write_annotation) a couple of files for each input file, one for the DNA and another for the proteins.

 Configuration parameters
 ________________________

-In order to run this analysis in the section orf_annotation at the franklin.conf file the estscan_matrix matrix file should be defined.
+In order to run this analysis in the section orf_annotation at the ngs_backbone.conf file the estscan_matrix matrix file should be defined.
 This is a valid specific matrix file for ESTScan

 .. _ssr-annotation: